Planxnx/ethereum-wallet-generator/README.md

 - Auto generated BIP-39 mnemonic using 128-256 bits of entropy (12, 24 Word Seed Phrase) (Default is 256 bits).
 - Default Hierarchical Deterministic Path - m/44'/60'/0'/0 .
 - You can benchmark generate speed by DryRun 📈
+- [Golang Package](https://github.com/Planxnx/eth-wallet-gen/blob/main/generator) for import to your projects.
 - We recommend every user of this application audit and verify any underlying code for its validity and suitability. 👮🏻‍♂️

 #### TODO

 - Support more databases (eg. MySQL, Postgres, ) and CSV file.
 - Add more filter options (eg. RegEx) .
-- Web GUI.
-- New Features!
+- Improve Performance and Code Quality ⚡️

 ## Installation